 Published Thursday, Feb.
 16, 2017 | 1:43 p.m.

 Updated Thursday, Feb.
-16, 2017 | 2 p.m.
+16, 2017 | 9 p.m.

-Torres, who is originally from Mexico and shops at Mariana’s for tortillas, meats and vegetables, found the store at 4151 South Eastern Ave. closed as part of the national Day Without Immigrants protest.
+Torres, who is originally from Puebla, Mexico and shops at Mariana’s for tortillas, meats and vegetables, found the store at 4151 South Eastern Ave. closed as part of the national Day Without Immigrants protest.

-The protest was aimed at President Donald Trump’s efforts to crack down on immigration, legal and illegal, by such means as a wall at the Mexican border.
+Immigrants nationwide skipped work and school in an attempt to demonstrate their importance to the U.S. economy, while many businesses closed in solidarity.
+The protest was aimed at President Donald Trump’s efforts to crack down on immigration, by such means as a wall at the Mexican border.